Back Pain During Pregnancy: You are Not ALONE, We can HELP

 Understanding the Pelvis, Childbirth and Back Pain During Pregnancy

-To understand the events leading to back pain in pregnancy, one needs a thorough understanding of the pelvis, Relaxin hormone, and child birth.
-Without a firm grasp of these important structures, events, and hormone, the treatment or management of back pain in pregnancy becomes a daunting task.
+To understand the events leading to back pain in pregnancy, one needs a thorough understanding of the pelvis, Relaxin hormone, and childbirth.
+Without a firm grasp of these essential structures, events, and hormone, the treatment of back pain in pregnancy becomes a daunting task.

 The clinical teams at the Chiropractic Specialty Center offer unparalleled research-based non-invasive spine and joint care.
 It is our firm understanding of health issues and their root-causes that enable us to provide you with exceptional world-class spine and joint care.
 It is also the main reason why we succeed when others have failed.
 And, when it comes to back pain and pregnancy, we have a better understanding of the root-causes than the rest.
 So, without further delay, let us explore the link between the pelvis, back pain, Relaxin hormone, and pregnancy.